virtule/project3-group7/README.md

 **Cumulative Emissions:** We examine historical responsibility for climate change by looking at each country's cumulative CO2 emissions since 1751.
 The US is the largest contributor, followed by the EU and China.<br>

+## Data Sources:

-**Data Sources:** We provide access to the underlying data used in our visualizations, allowing for further exploration.
+**Below is access to the underlying data used in our visualizations, allowing for further exploration**

 **Kaggle:** https://www.kaggle.com/datasets/thedevastator/global-fossil-co2-emissions-by-country-2002-2022 <br>